nickbrandt/GitLab/doc/administration/geo/replication/troubleshooting.md

 ### Message: ActiveRecord::RecordInvalid: Validation failed: Enabled Geo primary node cannot be disabled

-If you disabled a secondary node, either with the [replication pause task](../index.md#pausing-and-resuming-replication) (13.2) or via the UI (13.1 and earlier), you must first re-enable the node before you can continue.
+If you disabled a secondary node, either with the [replication pause task](../index.md#pausing-and-resuming-replication) (13.2) or by using the user interface (13.1 and earlier), you must first re-enable the node before you can continue.
 This is fixed in 13.4.

-Execute the following, replacing  `<your secondary url>` with the URL for your secondary server, using `http` or `https` and ending with a `/`.
+Run the following command, replacing  `https://<secondary url>/` with the URL for your secondary server, using either `http` or `https`, and ensuring that you end the URL with a slash (`/`):

 ```shell
 sudo gitlab-rails dbconsole